Carmela Garritano

 Scholars@TAMU Profile

 Dr. Garritano comes to INTA from International Studies.
-She teaches INTA 201: Introduction to International Studies; INTA 216: World Cinema and International Politics; INTA 261/AFST261: Current Issues in the Global South, and INTA 409: Cultural and Neoliberalism.
-She is interested in working with students doing individual research projects on environmental or energy studies from a humanities perspective.
+She teaches INTA 201/211: Introduction to International Social Issues; INTA 216: World Cinema and International Politics; INTA 261/AFST261: Current Issues in the Global South, and INTA 409: Cultural and Neoliberalism.
+She also regularly offers a section of INTA 481, INTA’s capstone seminar.
+Dr. Garritano has served on a range of interdisciplinary dissertation committees (TAMU and external) and is enthusiastic about working with students researching urgent international environmental and energy questions related to global heating and energy transition.